COMMERCIALIZATION

 Ironically, if products are designed very well for

-manufacturability, they may not even need any automation for assembly and
+manufacturability, they may not even need any automation for assembly.

-part fabrication could be easily "automated" by flexible automation that
+Similarly, part fabrication could be easily "automated" by inexpensive flexible

 common example is programmable CNC machine tools, which can automatically